-Here, the undersigned finds that good cause supports permitting plaintiff to conduct limited early discovery in order to discover John Doe's actual identity and contact information.
-First, plaintiff has persuasively argued that it cannot identify John Doe without limited early discovery and, therefore cannot name John Doe or serve him with process.
-Second, plaintiff plainly cannot conduct a Rule 26(f) conference without knowing John Doe's real name and contact information.
-Third, plaintiff's representations presently support that the IP address that plaintiff identified is associated with a particular individual and that the discovery sought will facilitate identification of, and service of process on, John Doe.
-Fourth, plaintiff's investigative technician has declared that some ISPs store subscriber information associated with particular IP addresses for as little as months or weeks, which supports permitting expedited discovery.
-(Hansmeier Decl. ¶ 29.)
-The undersigned also finds, at least on the present record, that there is little risk of material prejudice to John Doe or the ISPs if the ISPs are served with Rule 45 subpoenas that require the ISPs to provide the actual name and contact information of one of its customers.
-Finally, John Doe and each ISP may move to quash the subpoena or seek a protective order.
+Here, the undersigned finds that good cause supports permitting plaintiff to conduct limited early discovery in order to discover John Doe's actual identity and contact information.6 First, plaintiff has persuasively argued that it cannot identify John Doe without limited early discovery and, therefore, cannot name John Doe or serve him with process.
+Second, plaintiff plainly cannot conduct a Rule 26(f) discovery conference without knowing John Doe's real name and contact information.
+Third, plaintiff's representations presently support that the IP address identified by plaintiff is associated with a particular individual, and that the discovery sought will facilitate identification of, and service of process on, John Doe.
+Fourth, plaintiff's investigative technician has declared that some ISPs store subscriber information associated with particular IP addresses for as little as months or weeks, which supports //// ////